WoodCoutureAI/Cesar/README.md

-# Wood Couture Market Scout
+# Cesar

 ## Overview
-Wood Couture Market Scout is a powerful tool for finding and analyzing furniture suppliers or manufacturers worldwide.
+Wood Couture's Cesar is a powerful tool for finding and analyzing furniture suppliers or manufacturers worldwide.
 It leverages Google search capabilities through the Serper API to extract comprehensive information about companies.

 ## Features
 - **General Search**: Find companies based on country and specific requirements